-A commercial lease cannot be granted for a period of less of nine years but there is no legal restriction as to its maximum duration.

-However, any commercial lease with a duration exceeding 12 years is subject to mandatory registration with the land registry (insofar as it is deemed to grant an in rem right).
-This mandatory registration triggers land registry fees, land registrar's fees and notary's fees.
+A commercial lease cannot be granted for a period of less of nine (9) years but there is no legal restriction as to its maximum duration.
+However, any commercial lease with a duration exceeding twelve (12) years is subject to mandatory registration with the land registry (insofar as it is deemed to grant an in rem right).
+This mandatory registration triggers land registry tax and notary's fees, to be borne by the tenant (it being specified that the landlord is, however, jointly liable for the payment of such tax), equal to approximately 0.715% of the total amount of the rent and service charges due over the whole duration of the lease (within the limit of 20 years).

-Notwithstanding this, it is possible to enter into a short-term lease (or successive short-term leases) for a maximum cumulated period of 36 months which will not be subject to the French commercial lease regime.
+Notwithstanding this, it is possible to enter into a short-term lease (or successive short-term leases) for a maximum cumulative period of 36 months which will not be subject to the French commercial lease regime.
 Under a commercial lease, the tenant benefits from a right to terminate the lease at the end of each three-year period by serving six months prior notice (served by a bailiff or by registered letter with acknowledgement of receipt) although that the parties are to some extent free to negotiate a period that is longer than six months.
 This termination right can be waived for a lease: of premises for exclusive office use, of the premises suitable only for the carrying out of a specific business activity due to their particular layout (locaux monovalents), of storage premises, with a duration exceeding nine years.